muratk5n/thirdwave/en/README.md

 ---

-20% is bear market.
+20% fall is bear market.
 What is this?

 Bloomberg: "Bitcoin down 70% from peak in November"